AdityaSavara/UnitTesterSG/README.txt

 UnitTesterSG is for unit testing scientific/engineering outputs.
 It accommodates nested and even staggered array type structures, and mixed data types (like strings and integers etc).
 It also enables you to set numerical and absolute tolerances.

+Easiest to install by pip UnitTesterSG. (https://pypi.org/project/UnitTesterSG/) , then navigate to directory or download from github to run the examples.

 To see a simple example usages, look at test_12.py and test_13.py inside the test12 and test13 directories.
 Normally, you'll put one or more unit test in a subdirectory (like test12 and test13).
 There are three ways to run unit tests:
  **To run the test file directly, like test_12.py.
 This is useful whe you first make a unit test.